Skip to content

 Mark turned back to the window, listening to the now familiar rumble of Sharon speaking in a language he did not understand.
 He’d wondered how much he’d tell her about what he was thinking about.
 In other relationships, he never said anything, particularly when the issue was fairly sensitive security-wise.
 But Sharon was not only in a position where she was already cleared, she had also provided an out for the problem.
 Again, she was proving to be far different than any other woman he’d dated.

-Sarah Wheatly looked at the huge pile of mail that had once again accumulated.
-She hoped there was nothing dire in the mass of circulars, ads and coupons.
+Sarah Wheatly, Sharon’s youngest sister, looked at the immense pile of mail that had once again accumulated.
+She hoped there was nothing dire in the mass of circulars, ads, and coupons.
 She’d throw the whole mess away, but she’d done that once and had accidentally thrown away a registered letter from the IRS and it had taken quite a bit of time and money to convince the IRS that, yes, she really was absent-minded enough to sign for a letter then forget to open it.

 She’d been absorbed in a new project and every second she could spare from whatever commissions she’d committed to was focused on her latest canvas.
-She looked at the mail and debated turning on her email, but that was probably even more backed up.
+Looking at the mail, she debated turning on her email, but that was probably even more backed up.

-A week or so before, friends and family members had texted her offering congratulations on something or other, but she hadn’t paid any attention to it.
-Her voice mailbox was overflowing, also, mostly with requests for portrait commissions, even though her outgoing message plainly said that she was booked solid through the early part of the following year, but if they wanted to get into the system, they could file an application on her website.
+A week or so before, friends and family members had texted her, offering congratulations on something or other, but she hadn’t paid any attention to it.
+Her voice mailbox was overflowing, also, mostly with requests for portrait commissions, even though her outgoing message plainly said that she was booked solid through the early part of the following year, but if they wanted to get into the system, they could apply on her website.

 Maybe the next thing to do would be to go through the mail.
 It was pleasantly mindless work, if puzzling.
 So many of the letters were requests for commissions.
 There was also a large white envelope from some luxury publications company.
 Frowning, Sarah opened the envelope.